dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

-For each SNS, the decentralization swap is realized in a separate _decentralization swap canister_ that exists during the SNS's launch, and is owned by the IC which will run the sale.
+For each SNS, the decentralization swap is realized in a separate _decentralization swap canister_ that exists during the SNS's launch, and is owned by the IC which will run the swap.
 In more detail, it is controlled by the NNS root canister.

-* The sale canister is set up at the start with a defined amount of SNS tokens to be distributed publicly.
+* The swap canister is set up at the start with a defined amount of SNS tokens to be distributed publicly.

-* During the decentralization swap, participants can send ICP to the sale canister to contribute to the dapp’s funding.
+* During the decentralization swap, participants can send ICP to the swap canister to contribute to the dapp’s funding.

-* At the sale’s end the collected ICP are “swapped” for the SNS tokens; the participants get SNS tokens and the SNS gets the collected ICP.
-Each sale participant will receive their portion of the pool of SNS tokens, pro-rated by their share of the overall number of ICP contributed.
+* At the swap's end the collected ICP are “swapped” for the SNS tokens; the participants get SNS tokens and the SNS gets the collected ICP.
+Each swap participant will receive their portion of the pool of SNS tokens, pro-rated by their share of the overall number of ICP contributed.
 For example, if the sale canister initially held 1000 SNS tokens and 500 ICP tokens were collected